2c Temporal Model: Tutorial on synthetic data

 - set

-options - prepare the data for model fitting
+inlabruoptions - prepare the data for model fitting

 To set the priors we need to create a list of copula transformation